Compound manages customized separate accounts at TD Ameritrade. We advise on strategic (global asset allocation) and active investment portfolios.

 3) What types of accounts are available?

-No. This is not a hedge fund – it is your own separately managed account.
+No. This is not a hedge fund or mutual fund.
+It is your own separately management account.
+There are no lock-ups.

 6) What are the investor qualifications?